LadyNaggaga/training-tutorials/content/efcore/getting-started/tutorial-model-reference.md

 # Entity Classes

-Here is what the entity classes that make up our example data model look like:
+This document contains class definitions of the example data models used throughout this tutorial.

 ## Author.cs

 ```{.snippet}